elunna/nerfhack-changelog/README.md

 * T-rex can berserk and emit a scary roar
 * chickenrat are basically reskinned rabid rats.
 They always spawn rabid and can jump
 * revenants can now shoot fireballs (inspired by DOOM 2)
+* Revenants have fire resistance.
+* Koalas cannot calm rabid or berserking monsters.
+* Merfolk no longer steal items, they get more attacks and spawn with tridents or spears.

 Phoenix:
 * Very strong lawful monster that explodes on death